sarvasvkulpati/LinearRegression/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\theta_{1}&space;=&space;\theta_{1}&space;-&space;\alpha\frac{\delta}{\delta&space;\theta_{1}}" target="_blank"><img src="https://latex.codecogs.com/svg.latex?\theta_{1}&space;=&space;\theta_{1}&space;-&space;\alpha\frac{\delta}{\delta&space;\theta_{1}}" title="\theta_{1} = \theta_{1} - \alpha\frac{\delta}{\delta \theta_{1}}" /></a>

-Alpha is what we call the **Learning rate**, which is a small number that allows the parameter to updated by a small amount.
+*Alpha* is what we call the **Learning rate**, which is a small number that allows the parameters to be updated by a small amount.
+As mentioned above, we are trying to update the gradient such that it's closer to zero (the bottom).
+The Learning rate helps guide the network to the lowest point on the curve.

 ## Minimising the Cost Function
 Now we repeat these steps - checking the error, calculating the derivatives, and updating the weights, until the error is as low as possible.
-This is calle **minimising the cost funtion**
+This is called **minimising the cost funtion**.

-Once your error is minimised, your line should now be the best fit to approximate the data!
+Once your error is minimised, your line should now be the best possible fit to approximate the data!